Are Gamers Poised to Shape the Blockchain Tech World?

 ³ 2017 Magid Media Futures study

+Follow me on Twitter @unblockedfuture or learn more on LinkedIn.
 A social scientist by training, I’ve devoted my career to driving behavior change in new technology markets.
 I believe that blockchains and a decentralized future represent an opportunity to remake foundational systems — and with that opportunity comes great responsibility.
 I write to encourage thoughtful strategy and conscientious execution in these critical early days of crypto technology.
-Learn more on LinkedIn or say hi on Twitter @unblockedfuture.